 In December 2015, InnovateUK selected Manchester out of 34 applicant cities for the award of £10million to fund develop the UK IoT cities demonstrator.

-The ground breaking CityVerve project is an ambitious multi-sector consortium, led by Manchester City Council, bringing together global industry partners, leading UK universities, public sector agencies and innovative SMEs.
+The ground breaking CityVerve project was an ambitious multi-sector consortium, led by Manchester City Council, bringing together global industry partners, leading UK universities, public sector agencies and innovative SMEs.

-The project, due to launch officially on 12th July, will demonstrate multiple IoT Smart City services will utilise key IoT infrastructure such as Hypercat and InterCloud.
-Such infrastructure will allow for rapid scalability and interoperability, and the virtualisation of data, reducing costs and enabling security of data sharing and allowing real time access to data.
+The project demonstrated multiple IoT Smart City services will utilise key IoT infrastructure such as Hypercat and InterCloud.
+Such infrastructure allows for rapid scalability and interoperability, and the virtualisation of data, reducing costs and enabling security of data sharing and allowing real time access to data.
 Supported by new technical models for hyper-scalable cloud services, real-time data sharing, and interoperability and integration at the network, platform and cloud levels.